Roxbury, New Jersey: Local government

 In April 2021, the Township Council selected Shawn Potillo from a list of three candidates submitted by the Republican municipal committee to the fill the Ward 1 council seat expiring in December 2022 that had been held by Richard Zoschak until his death the previous month.
-Potillo served on an interim basis until the November 2021 general election, when he was chosen to serve the balance of the term of office.
+Potillo served on an interim basis until the November 2021 general election, when he was elected to serve the balance of the term of office.
+Two years later, November 7, 2023, Mayor Potillo was re-elected to a full, four-year term.

 Roxbury Mount Arlington Study Commission

 In March 2014, members of the public petitioned the New Jersey Department of Community Affairs to form the Roxbury Mount Arlington Study Commission to consider a possible consolidation of Roxbury and the neighboring municipality of Mount Arlington.
 In March 2015, the commission was formed with five members and two alternates from each municipality.
 If the commission votes to recommend a merger, the decision would have to be ratified by a referendum of the voters in each community.